Powell: Rate hikes may slow, but inflation fight hardly over

 “At some point,” he said, “it will become appropriate to slow the pace of increases.
 So that time is coming, and it may come as soon as the next meeting or the one after that.
 No decision has been made.”

-At the same time, Powell said the job market remains strong, which means businesses have to raise pay to keep workers — raises that are often passed on to consumers in the form of higher prices.
+At the same time, Powell noted that the job market remains strong, which means many businesses must raise pay to keep workers — raises that are often passed on to consumers in the form of higher prices.

 This week, the government reported that companies posted more job openings in September than in August.
 There are now 1.9 available jobs for each unemployed worker, an unusually large supply, which also fuels bigger pay increases and adds to inflationary pressures.